-Investment Type Reported Amount Weighted Average Maturity in Days Certificates of Deposit Riverside County Investment Pool \$ 180,347 464,683,482 365 434 Total \$ 464,863,829
+Panartad Weighted Average Investment Type Reported Amount Maturity in Days Riverside County Investment Pool \$ 563,289,529 475

 Credit Risk

 The investment policy of the District contains no limitations on the amount that can be invested in any one issuer beyond the amount stipulated by the California Government code.
 All investments of the District other than the investments in commercial paper are exempt.
 The commercial paper has the limitations of a maximum percentage of portfolio not to exceed 25% and a maximum investment in one issuer of the portfolio not to exceed 10%.
 The investments in commercial paper do not exceed either of these limitations as of year-end.